Live

 The good news: you don't need dozens of funds.
 A portfolio of two to four carefully chosen index funds can match or beat the returns of 90% of actively managed mutual funds over a 20-year period - with far lower fees.

-Expert tip: For most investors under 40, a two-fund portfolio — a U.S. total market ETF and an international index fund — is genuinely all you need.
-Vanguard's VTI (0.03% expense ratio) paired with VXUS covers the entire global stock market for less than $10 per year on every $10,000 invested.
+Tip: For most investors under 40, a two-fund portfolio covering U.S. total market and international total market is genuinely all you need.
+The combined expense can be as low as $3-$10 per year on every $10,000 invested.

 For most beginners in 2026, ETFs are the easier starting point because there's no minimum investment threshold.
 Once you're investing regularly, the distinction matters very little.